Returning Undergraduate Applicants

 US citizens, US permanent residents, Canadian citizens

-The CSS Profile form for 2013-2014 is required for all US citizens, US permanent residents, and Canadian citizens.
+The CSS Profile form for 2014-2015 is required for all US citizens, US permanent residents, and Canadian citizens who wish to apply for institutional aid.
 Middlebury's CSS code is 3526.

 If your biological parents are divorced or separated, your non-custodial parent must complete the CSS Non-Custodial Parent Profile.